Neproxx/ID2223-LikeItOrNot/README.md

 ## Training Pipeline

 We use an XGBoost regressor as the prediction model and select its hyperparameters using Bayesian Optimization on a separate validation set.
 The decision for XGBoost is rooted in its general modeling power and its efficient training process that allows for extensive hyperparameter search.
-In addition to that, this tree based model can be explained using the SHAP library for machine learning explainability.
+In addition to that, the SHAP library for machine learning explainability can be apploed to this tree based model.
 As a consequence, we can see the magnitude and type of impact of the different features on the predictions.
-In particular, we can give an immediate explanation of the prediction to user in the UI and give advice on how to improve the post (e.g. changing the time of day of posting on Reddit).
+In particular, we can give an immediate explanation of the prediction to the user in the UI and give advice on how to improve the post (e.g. changing the time of day of posting on Reddit).
 In addition to the XGBoost model, we post-process the predictions to reflect the fact that the upvote ratio can only be within the range [0,1].

 ### Handling imbalances

 The massive imbalance between the number of likes on top posts and on low quality posts makes training very difficult.
 XGBoost offers only a selected number of objective functions like mean squared error or mean squared log error.
-The former biases heavily towards posts with few likes so that there are no predictions beyond 200 likes (even though they can have up to 100,000 likes).
-The latter biases towards posts with many likes such that almost no posts have less than 50 likes (even though most have).
+The former biases heavily towards posts with few likes so that the model chooses to never predict more than 200 likes even though they can have up to 100,000 likes.
+The latter biases towards posts with many likes such that almost no posts have less than 50 likes even though most have.
 A tradeoff like mean absolute error is not possible, as this metric is not twice differentiable.

-For that reason, we introduce a weight for every sample x in the training set that is the reciprocal of the number of likes to the power of 9/8: $w(x) = 1/\sqrt[8]{x^9_{likes}}$.
-After extensive experimentation we noticed that the sample weights $w(x) = 1/x_{likes}$ and $w(x) = 1/x_{likes^2}$ suffer from the same problems as the metrics described in the previous section, as they bias too heavily.
-On the other hand, the proposed sample weighting allows the model to predict up to 2000 number of likes while being very conservative in outputting high numbers.
-This is enough to distinguish top performing posts and bad posts which is the original question the user is interested in.
-In general, the prediction can be seen as a lower bound on the number of likes to be expected instead of the exact number of likes.
+For that reason, we introduced a weight for every sample x in the training set that is the reciprocal of the number of likes to the power of 9/8: $w(x) = 1/\sqrt[8]{x^9_{likes}}$.
+After extensive experimentation we noticed that the sample weights $w(x) = 1/x_{likes}$ and $w(x) = 1/x_{likes}^2$ suffer from the same problems as the metrics described before, as they bias too heavily.
+On the other hand, the proposed sample weighting allows the model to predict up to 2000 number of likes while being very conservative about outputting high numbers.
+This is enough to distinguish top performing posts and bad posts which is the primary question the user is interested in.
+In general, **the prediction can be seen as a lower bound on the number of likes to be expected** instead of the exact number of likes.

-It should be noted though, that common error metrics (e.g. R2) will exhibit large errors with this approach that may lead one to the false conclusion that the model was not powerful enough.
+It should be noted though, that common error metrics (e.g. R2) will exhibit large errors with this approach.
 Below you can see the comparison of predicted vs actual values for a model with and without the described weighting.
 The green line indicates a perfect prediction and the blue lines show the areas of highest point densities.
 The right plots differ only in terms of log scale for the x and y axis.

 **Predicted vs actual `without sample weighting` (R2=0.801)**

 <img src="media/predictions_without_sample_weighting.png" alt="model weight comparison" width="750"/>

-**Predicted vs actual with samples `weighted by inverse number of likes` (R2=0.04)**
+**Predicted vs actual with samples `weighted by inverse number of likes` (R2=0.04)** (implemented approach)

 <img src="media/predictions_with_inverse_likes_weighting.png" alt="model weight comparison" width="750"/>